tylavr/codingP0rtfo1i0-/README.md

-# codingP0rtfo1i0- This portfolio displays some of my personal projects for safeguarding an enterprise and people's data security.
+# codingP0rtfo1i0- This portfolio includes some of my personal projects for safeguarding an enterprise and people's data security.
 I also work in microsoft, excel and canvas automation and building safe architecture.
-You are welcome to test the code and try it out for yourself!
+You're welcome to test the code and try it out for yourself!

 # Macro for Managing the Active Directory and Identities (SOC)
 Description: This automation code is designed to improve the speed of a security operations team in Managing the Active Directory and Identities including: